 Notable Zero-Day Attacks in History

-There have been several notable zero-day attacks in history, including the Stuxnet attack on Iran’s nuclear program, the WannaCry ransomware attack that affected thousands of computers worldwide, and the Hacking Team breach that exposed the company’s tools for spying on individuals and organizations.
+In history, notable zero-day attacks occurred, such as the Stuxnet attack on Iran’s nuclear program, the WannaCry ransomware attack, and the Hacking Team breach.

-The Stuxnet attack, which was discovered in 2010, was a highly sophisticated attack that used multiple zero-day vulnerabilities to target Iran’s nuclear program.
-The attack is believed to have been carried out by the United States and Israel, and it caused significant damage to Iran’s nuclear facilities.
+The Stuxnet attack in 2010 utilized multiple zero-day vulnerabilities to target Iran’s nuclear program.
+The United States and Israel are believed to have carried out the attack, causing significant damage to Iran’s nuclear facilities.

 The WannaCry ransomware attack, which occurred in 2017, affected hundreds of thousands of computers worldwide.
 The attack used a zero-day vulnerability in Microsoft Windows to spread the ransomware, which encrypted users’ files and demanded payment in exchange for the decryption key.